jwplayer/jwplayer-sdks/providers/javascript-providers.md

 ### Intro

-A provider is a strategy for implementing media playback.
-A provider abstracts away the implementatino details for a given type of media, allowing the player to treat each one the same.

 Since a media provider must implement all features of video playback, it must contain the associated methods of ***load, play, pause, volume, mute,*** etc...